nvkoval/quora_duplicate_questions/README.md

 # Quora Question Pairs Duplicate Detection

 A comprehensive machine learning project for identifying duplicate question pairs using the Quora Question Pairs dataset from Kaggle.
-The goal is to improve search and recommendation systems by detecting duplicate questions.This project explores multiple approaches — from traditional ML to state-of-the-art transformer models.
+The goal is to improve search and recommendation systems by detecting duplicate questions.This project explores multiple approaches — from traditional ML to  transformer models with a focus on BERT fine-tuning and interpretability.

 ## Project Overview
 This is a **binary classification** task: determine whether two given questions are duplicates.
 Applications include search engines, Q&A platforms, and content deduplication systems.